tomsarduy/react-yet-another-progress-bar/README.md

-# Yey Another React Circular Progress
+# Yet Another React Circular Progress

 Yes!
 Another circular progress for React, but only because I couldn't find all I wanted in the exisiting solutions.